Mochxd/Banking-Project-Guru99/README.md

-# Guru99 Bank Website Project
+# Guru99 Bank Demo Website Project

-Welcome to the Guru99 Bank Website Project repository!
+Welcome to the Guru99 Bank Demo Website Project repository!
 This project aims to create a fully functional and defect-free website for Guru99 Bank within a tight 13-day timeline.
 The primary goals include defect resolution, traceability, SRS verification, and thorough functionality testing.

 ## Table of Contents